EstelleGvl/unknownhands/pages/text-analysis.md

   <div class="card method-guide">
     <h3>Method, interpretation, and limits</h3>
     <p>This laboratory is designed for hypothesis generation.
-It measures patterns in transcribed character or word sequences—not handwriting, ductus, or graphical letterforms.
+It measures patterns in transcribed character or word sequences.
 Results can combine effects from textual content, genre, exemplar or textual tradition, dialect, chronology, scribal language, layout, transcription conventions, and HTR error.</p>
     <p>Scribe selections use only manuscript ranges that can be mapped to transcribed pages.
 Certainty and range information remain visible in the corpus list.
 Where several samples assigned to one scribe come from the same manuscript, they are not independent witnesses; any future supervised validation must hold out entire manuscripts rather than random chunks.</p>
     <p><strong>Relation to <em>stylo</em>:</strong> PCA, rolling comparison, hierarchical clustering, and frequency-band consensus follow workflows described by Eder, Rybicki, and Kestemont.
 They are implemented locally in JavaScript and are not calls to the R package, so defaults and numerical details should not be assumed to reproduce a particular <em>stylo</em> version exactly.</p>
-    <p><strong>Delta terminology:</strong> Burrows’ Delta and Classic Delta name the same measure.
-Delta is a distance metric rather than a plot type, so it can be used in both the rolling and clustering workflows when enough individual reference samples are available to estimate feature variation.</p>
+    <p><strong>Delta terminology:</strong> Burrows’ Delta and Classic Delta name the same measure.</p>
     <details>
       <summary><strong>Selected scholarly references</strong></summary>
       <ul>